Reus: Camerlengo, Popes and Archbishops of Tarragona

-In 1305 Reus revolted against the Archbishop Rodrigo Tello, who wanted that the citizens of Reus pay for rebuilding the walls of Tarragona.
-In 1309 the king of Aragon gave to Reus the right to do market on Mondays.
-The dynasty of Bell-lloc castellans became extinct in 1327 and then Bernard de Cabrera became the new castellan, but in 1335 the castellan was sold to Pere Mulet, who lost it on 1345.
-Pere Mulet heirs sold their rights to Bernat d'Olzinelles in 1349.
-The camerlengo Pere Roger de Belfort disputed domain to the Archbishop López de Ayerbe, which sent an army that decimated the town.
+In 1305 Reus revolted against the Archbishop Rodrigo Tello, who wanted the citizens of Reus to pay for rebuilding the walls of Tarragona.
+In 1309 the king of Aragon gave Reus the right to hold a market on Mondays.
+Bernard de Cabrera became the new castellan, but in 1335 the castellan was sold to Pere Mulet, whose heirs sold their title to Bernat d'Olzinelles in 1349.
+The camerlengo Pere Roger de Belfort disputed the domain to the Archbishop López de Ayerbe, who sent an army that attacked Reus.
 A second attack was repulsed.
-A third attack led military occupation of the town and Reus was sacked.
-The camerlengo Pere Roger de Belfort, nephew of Pope Clement VI, who was living in Avignon with his uncle, he persuaded the Pope to call the archbishop of Tarragona and the Pope received a commitment for peace.
+A third attack led to military occupation of the town.
+The camerlengo Pere Roger de Belfort, nephew of Pope Clement VI, persuaded the Pope to call the archbishop of Tarragona and the Pope received a commitment for peace.

-Pere Roger de Belfort gave the roses of his coat to coat of arms of the town and later he became Pope Gregory XI, keeping it as a camerlengo of Reus, so the coat of arms was crowned with adorned with papal tiara and keys of St. Peter.
+Pere Roger de Belfort added his rose to coat of arms of the town and when he became Pope Gregory XI, he added a papal tiara and the keys of St. Peter to the town’s coat of arms.

 Catalan Revolt war and the Archduke Charles

-At the beginning of the Catalan Revolt war the town had 1200 houses, but reduced to 800 by the end of the war.
-On 16 December 1640 was declared an enemy of the fatherland by the Parliament and confiscated the goods of the inhabitants, as a response to the inactive participation in the war.
-In 1641 it was occupied by the French general La Mothe.
+In 1641 the town was occupied by the French general La Mothe.